Ambitions & priorities: Gender

 Gender Action Plan

-SFC has developed a Gender Action Plan (GAP) for colleges and universities in Scotland in line with Scotland’s Youth Employment Strategy, our Letter of guidance and the Scottish Government’s Economic Strategy.
+SFC's Gender Action Plan (GAP) for colleges and universities in Scotland aligns with Scotland’s Youth Employment Strategy, our Letter of guidance and the Scottish Government’s Economic Strategy.

 Delivering the plan